clement-escolano/deploy.sh/README.md

 If you need to specify a secret in the configuration (a token to fetch the git repository for instance), you can do so in the `.deploy-secret` file which follows the same format as `.deploy` file.
+This file should not be committed in your git repository.

+## Advanced usage

+Running `deploy.sh --help` displays a complete documentation of `deploy.sh` (which is also readable at the beginning of the script).

+The following features are detailed:

+* hooks (ability to run custom code before or after steps)
+* rollback
+* supported frameworks (python, django, npm, sqlite)